YasserB94/KittyLauncher/README.md

 ## How do I use this app ?

+I included a build in the repo's (KittyLauncher.zip)[./KittyLauncher.zip], though be warned.
+I did not build this using a valid Developer account.

 - Clone this repo.
 - Open the project using Xcode.
   - Optional: Run the application to see if everything works.